divyanshv21/CS425_assignment_1/README.md

    Fix: Ensure that after authentication failure, only the client that failed is disconnected, and the server continues accepting other clients.
 ## Contribution of Each Member

-- **Deepika Sahu**: 33% - Wrote unit tests, handled debugging, and prepared the README file.
+- **Deepika Sahu**: 33% - Developed server initialization, connection handling, and user authentication.
+Wrote unit tests, handled debugging.
-- **Satyam Gupta**: 34% - Designed and implemented the core functionality of user authentication, messaging, and group management.
+- **Satyam Gupta**: 34% - Designed and implemented the core functionality of messaging systems (private and group) and group creation/management features.
 - **Divyansh Verma**: 33% - Implemented thread management and concurrency handling, including synchronization using mutexes.
+Prepared the README file.

 ## Sources Referred